towhee-io/towhee-docs/docs/advanced/DAG-details.md

 Towhee provides several ways of loading the representations.
 Users can either load the components either from a YAML file(both local file and remote file) or a YAML file pre-loaded as a string.

 Towhee will automatically check the validity of the given information.
 All the components have some must-have information.
-If users want to contribute their own pipelines or operators, please refer to [YAML Example](https://zilliverse.feishu.cn/docs/doccn3wy3s2CN1WExXkcIKuCXYe#YAML Example).
+If users want to contribute their own pipelines or operators, please refer to [YAML example](https://hub.towhee.io/towhee/image-embedding-pipeline-template/src/branch/main/image_embedding_pipeline_template.yaml).

 **GraphRepr**